maxandersen/internet-monitoring/README.md

 http://192.168.1.1;internetbox;local;internetbox
 ```

 For speedtest the only relevant configuration is how often you want the check to happen.
-It is at 5 minutes by default which might be too much if you have limit on downloads.
-This can be changed by editing `scrape_interval` under `speedtest` in [/prometheus/prometheus.yml](./prometheus/prometheus.yml).
+It is at 5 minutes by default which might be too much if you have a metered connection.
+The interval can be changed by editing `scrape_interval` under `speedtest` in [/prometheus/prometheus.yml](./prometheus/prometheus.yml).

 Once configurations are done you may run the docker-compose script from the /prometheus project directory:

     $ docker-compose up -d
 That's it. docker-compose builds the entire Grafana and Prometheus stack automagically.

 The Grafana Dashboard is now accessible via: `http://<Host IP Address>:3030` for example http://localhost:3030

-username - admin
-password - wonka (Password is stored in the `config.monitoring` env file)
+The default username is `admin` and the default password is `wonka`.
 **Change these as soon as you are logged in!**

 The DataSource and Dashboard for Grafana are automatically provisioned.